robertabbott/brkt-cli/README.md

   -h, --help            show this help message and exit --encrypted-ami-name NAME
-                        Specify the name of the generated encrypted AMI --no-validate         Don't validate AMIs, subnet, and security groups --region REGION       AWS region (e.g. us-west-2) --security-group ID   Use this security group when running the encryptor instance.
+                        Specify the name of the generated encrypted AMI --hvm                 Use the HVM encryptor (beta) --no-validate         Don't validate AMIs, subnet, and security groups --region REGION       AWS region (e.g. us-west-2) --security-group ID   Use this security group when running the encryptor instance.
 May be specified multiple times.
-  --subnet ID           Launch instances in this subnet
+  --subnet ID           Launch instances in this subnet --tag KEY=VALUE       Custom tag for resources created during encryption.
+                        May be specified multiple times.
 ```

 ## Configuration